hai-vr/documentation/docs/products/prefabulous/vrchat/mass-blendshape-sync.md

 The blendshapes must be identically named.

 To use this component:
-- Add a "PA-H Mass Blendshape Sync" component anywhere in your avatar.
+- Add a "PA-VRC Mass Blendshape Sync" component anywhere in your avatar.
 - In the "source" field, choose the renderer to read animations from.
 - In the "targets" field, add renderers to write animations to.